EddieConti/Master-Thesis-UB/README.md

 ### Overview

 Transformer architecture, introduced in 2017, play a key role in LLM and modern generative models.
 The literature lacks of a systematic mathematical treatment and it is plenty of pure optimisation-oriented approaches neglecting what is happening behind the scenes and the intuition of this architecture.
-As a consequence, the aim of this thesis delve into the aspects of transformers in mathematical therms.
+As a consequence, the aim of this thesis is to delve into the aspects of transformers in mathematical therms.

 ### Contents